nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_objects/03_inal_project_proposal/index.md

 ## Think

 Body politics is a topic area I have a strong, personal relationship with.
 As I have discussed in previous posts (recurring theme here...)
-I am a Type 1 Diabetic and this I need easy access to insulin in order to control my blood sugar.
-The life of a Type 1 Diabetic in America today is one full of clashes between the needs of the body, business and policy.
+I am a Type 1 Diabetic (T1D).
+This means I need easy access to insulin in order to control my blood sugar.
+The life of a T1D in America today is one full of clashes between the needs of the body, business and policy.

-I know I generally wanted to focus on this area so I started coming up with more specific topics and two constraints for each.
+I know I generally wanted to focus on the experience of having T1D, so I started coming up with more specific topics and two constraints for each.

 <!-- TODO: PHOTO OF NOTEBOOK -->
 <!-- {{< figure src="img/..." alt="..." caption="[ ... ]" >}} -->